projectacrn/acrn-hypervisor/doc/getting-started/apl-nuc.rst

       [ 1008.519459] input: Logitech USB Optical Mouse as /devices/pci0000:00/0000:00:14.0/usb1/1-1/1-        1:1.0/0003:046D:C077.0008/input/input11
       [ 1008.519714] hid-generic 0003:046D:C077.0008: input,hidraw3: USB HID v1.11 Mouse [Logitech USB Optical Mouse] on usb-   0000:00:14.0-1/input0

+.. note::  You may need to plug one device in and run ``dmesg`` to display the device info, then plug in the second device and run ``dmesg`` again, until you have all devices plugged in and have noted the device info specific for each device.

 #.
 From ``dmesg`` info, you can easly find specific USB device info connected to certain port by pluging in
    USB device one by one
    for example::